Injections in the

 Foot and Ankle

 Many types of injections may be used by your Certified Foot and Ankle specialist in treating painful conditions of the foot, ankle and lower leg.
 Some of the most widely used injections are cortisone injections which are potent anti-inflammatories.
 These are used to treat injuries or conditions that cause pain and inflammation in the foot and ankle.
 Foot and Ankle Doctors also may use local anesthetics, like lidocaine, to temporarily provide relief which can help with the diagnosis of certain problems in the leg, heel, foot or ankle.

-Newer injections such as PRP (platelet rich plasma), Stem Cells or Amniotic Fluid may be employed as well.
+Newer injections such as PRP (platelet rich plasma), Stem Cells or Amniotic Shot may be employed as well.
 These are known as regenerative medicine which can cause your own body to heal better and faster.
 Collagen fillers can also be used as injections to treat certain painful conditions of the foot.
 Below are some of the more common types of injections used by Podiatrists or foot and ankle specialists.